 The resolution was passed in a vote in the House.
 It goes to the Senate next.
 The vote was without objection so no record of individual votes was made.

 The concurrent resolution was passed by both chambers in identical form.
 A concurrent resolution is not signed by the president and does not carry the force of law.
 The vote was by Unanimous Consent so no record of individual votes was made.

 Updated bill text was published as of Passed Congress/Enrolled Bill.

 H.Con.Res.
-142 is a concurrent resolution in the United States Congress.
+142 (114th) was a concurrent resolution in the United States Congress.

 A concurrent resolution is often used for matters that affect the rules of Congress or to express the sentiment of Congress.
 It must be agreed to by both the House and Senate in identical form but is not signed by the President and does not carry the force of law.

 This concurrent resolution was introduced in the 114th Congress, which met from Jan 6, 2015 to Jan 3, 2017.
 Legislation not enacted by the end of a Congress is cleared from the books.

 We recommend the following MLA-formatted citation when using the information you see here in academic work:

 Civic Impulse.
 (2017).
 H.Con.Res.
 142 — 114th Congress: Supporting the bid of Los Angeles, California, to bring the 2024 Summer Olympic Games back ...
 Retrieved from https://www.govtrack.us/congress/bills/114/hconres142

 “H.Con.Res.
 142 — 114th Congress: Supporting the bid of Los Angeles, California, to bring the 2024 Summer Olympic Games back ...” www.GovTrack.us.
 2016.
 January 24, 2017 <https://www.govtrack.us/congress/bills/114/hconres142>